-Thyroid hormone levels are regulated via negative feedback, influencing this KER.
+Thyroid hormone levels are regulated via negative feedback, in part via regulation of the expression of all three DIO isoforms in response to deviating TH levels.
+This feedback mechanism influences influencing this KER.
 Additionally, deiodinases regulate the activity of thyroid hormones, not only in serum and target organs, but also in the thyroid gland.
-Deiodinases themselves are known to be involved in the negative feedback system that results in increased TSH levels when the levels of T4 (and also T3) in serum are low (Schneider et al., 2001), resulting in an even more complicated impact on this KER.
+On top of that, Ddeiodinases themselves are known to be involved in mediators of the negative feedback system that results in increased TSH levels when the levels of T4 (and also T3) in serum are low (Schneider et al., 2001), resulting in an even more complicated impact on this KER.
 Increased TSH levels then stimulate increased T4 release from the thyroid gland, resulting in a compensatory increase of serum T4 levels.
 In DIO2 knockout mice it seemed that the negative feedback system was blocked resulting in increased levels of T4 and TSH and in normal rather than decreased T3 levels compared to WT.
-By inhibiting DIO1 using a PTU exposure, Schneider et al. (2001) showed that DIO2 played a role in the increased TSH levels in response to T3 or T4 injection.
+By inhibiting DIO1 using a PTU exposure, Schneider et al. (2001) showed that DIO2 played a role in the increased TSH levels in response to T3 or T4 injection in mice.

 Bianco, A.C., Kim, B.W., 2006.
 Deiodinases: implications of the local control of thyroid hormone action.
-Journal of Clinical

-Investigation 116, 2571-2579.
+Journal of Clinical Investigation 116, 2571-2579.